Skip to Content

 Blocked Idle Jet

-Your snowblower engine is a pretty simple motor; the carburetor, although small and insignificant looking, is more complex than it may appear.
+Your snowblower engine is a pretty simple motor; although small and insignificant looking, the carburetor is more complex than it may appear.
 The carburetor is tasked with mixing air and gas together very precisely and supplying it to the engine on demand.

-If the air (oxygen) to gas relationship gets out of spec, the motor won’t run right or maybe won’t run at all.
 An engine runs best at a ratio of 14.7 parts air to one part gas.
 It’s known as the AFR (Air Fuel Ratio).
 Surging commonly occurs when the engine lacks gas; in other words, the carburetor isn’t doing its job correctly.

 Surging can occur when the engine is under load or when at idle; since yours is surging at idle, we can be pretty sure the idle jet is likely partially blocked.
 Cleaning the jet usually fixes the problem right up.